red-forest-foxiedwo/DinoWorldOnline-CustomBuilds/README.md

 # Dino World Online - Hunters 3d: Mod APKs
 Repo for posting mod APKs related to the Foxie game Dino World Online - Hunters 3d, for Android Users.

-# Disclaimer, Anti-Abuse, Warnings
+# Disclaimer & Licence
-Refer to `DISCLAIMER`
+- Refer to `DISCLAIMER`
+- `LICENCE` only licenses edits made to methods in Assembly-CSharp.dll if working on my edots directly

 ## Currently posting
 Only patched APKs